tsuru/bs/README.md

 ## Injected Environment Variables

 Tsuru will inject some environment variables when starting the bs container.
-Those *cannot* changed by the `tsuru-admin bs-env-set` command and are documented here for completeness and development purposes.
+Those *cannot* be changed by the `tsuru-admin bs-env-set` command and are documented here for completeness and development purposes.

 ### TSURU_ENDPOINT